aiidalab/aiidalab-qe/docs/source/development/plugin.rst

         title = "Electronic Structure"
         workchain_labels = ["bands", "pdos"]

-Here is the entry point for this plugin.
+Here is the entry point for the `electronic_structure` plugin.

 .. code-block:: python